 This position is responsible for the safe operation of heavy equipment at Cedar Hills Landfills and the 7 closed landfills around King County.
 This position will assist with the spreading, loading, compacting and digging in solid waste and soils in an efficient, productive and safe manner.

 WHO MAY APPLY: These positions are open to all qualified applicants.
-This recruitment will be used to fill TLT positions and may be used to create a list of competitive candidates to fill possible future vacancies in a regular or other temporary capacity (i.e. Special Duty Assignment, or Short Term Temporary).
-If hired as a TLT, it is possible this may convert to a regular position.
+This recruitment will be used to fill a current vacant position and may be used to create a list of competitive candidates to fill possible future vacancies in a regular or temporary capacity.

 FORMS AND MATERIALS REQUIRED: Applicants must submit (1) King County application form, (2) respond to the supplemental questions detailing your background operating equipment.
 Applications that are incomplete may not be considered.

 SELECTION PROCESS: The applications will be screened for clarity, completeness and required qualifications.
 Applicants rated the most competitive will be invited to a skills test & may be selected for a panel interview thereafter.

 WORK LOCATION: The primary work locations for this position is the Cedar Hills Regional Landfill, 16645 228th Ave., SE.
 Maple Valley, WA.

 WORK SCHEDULE: This position's shifts/work schedule may vary depending on shift bids and operational needs.
 Scheduled work shifts include 5/8 and 4/10.